-Sure, $4 billion in crypto was stolen from custodial wallets in 2021 and many billions more during the previous decade, but the scores of security breaches behind these losses is not a large enough sample size to be actuarially meaningful.
+Sure, $4 billion in crypto was stolen from custodial wallets in 2021 and many billions more during the previous decade, but the scores of security breaches behind these losses are not a large enough sample size to be actuarially meaningful.

-To make up for that lack of actuarial data, experts need to conduct labor-intensive investigations of the human, technological and operational risks that define a platform, in order to make sound underwriting decisions.
+To make up for that lack of actuarial data, experts need to conduct labor-intensive investigations of the human, technological, and operational risks that define a platform, in order to make sound underwriting decisions.
 To do otherwise is to write policies that fail to accurately apprehend risk, resulting in poor outcomes for the insurer or the insured, and likely both.

 Given the inability of DeFi to fill the actuarial gap, one of two things will necessarily happen.
-Either DeFi policies will be forced to cover all possible risks, or an extremely narrow slice of them.
+Either DeFi policies will be forced to cover all possible risks or an extremely narrow slice of them.

 The economics of this duality allows for only three possible outcomes:

-- Comprehensive coverage only made possible by unreasonably high premiums – on the order of 50-100% of the insured asset value annually.
+- Comprehensive coverage is only made possible by unreasonably high premiums – on the order of 50-100% of the insured asset value annually.

 - Narrow coverage that is reasonably priced but useless due to how little risk (if any) is actually covered.

-- Comprehensive coverage that is priced reasonably but which exposes the DeFi insurance pool to a degree of risk that will inevitably threaten its solvency.
+- Comprehensive coverage that is priced reasonably but exposes the DeFi insurance pool to a degree of risk that will inevitably threaten its solvency.

-Meanwhile, investors are awarding most any project sporting the DeFi sobriquet with an unreasonable amount of resources in the belief that every corner of finance deserves to be mirrored on-chain.
+Meanwhile, investors are awarding most projects sporting the DeFi sobriquet with an unreasonable amount of resources in the belief that every corner of finance deserves to be mirrored on-chain.
 The simple fact is, that’s not the case: there is simply no way at this nascent stage of DeFi to be able to create a meaningful and sustainable insurance solution for the theft or loss of cryptoassets that exists solely on-chain.